learn-co-curriculum/reading-ios-nsdictionary/README.md

 NSNumber *marcsPhoneNumber = [[contactDictionary objectForKey:@"Marc Bevilaqua"] objectForKey:@"Phone Number"];
 ```

-Here we have used the NSDictionary method `objectForKey:` in order to obtain first, the value for the key "Marc Bevilaqua" (which is a dictionary itself.)
+Here we have used the `NSDictionary` method `objectForKey:` in order to obtain first, the value for the key "Marc Bevilaqua" (which is a dictionary itself.)
 And we have nested this method call inside a second method call that gets us the value for the key "Phone Number."

 Feel free to use the syntax most comfortable for you, but you should be familiar with both.

 ## Enumerating Dictionaries

 You have already learned how to use a for..in loop.
-Combined with NSDictionaries, we can run through all of the phone numbers in our contact list like so:
+Combined with `NSDictionary` objects, we can run through all of the phone numbers in our contact list like so:

 ```
 for (id key in contactDictionary)